 While you’re here don’t miss the San Diego Mineral and Gem Society!
 Here you can see their large collection of rare gems and minerals as well as fossils.
 You can even buy unique jewelry pieces here made out of the gems here!

-Located in one of the coolest buildings in the area is our next pick for best thing to do in Balboa Park.
-The entire museum is focused around the human experience with a wide array of exhibits from graffiti, beer, living with animals, to cannibalism!
+Located in one of the coolest buildings in San Diego is our next pick for best things to do in Balboa Park.
+The entire museum is focused around the human experience with a wide array of exhibits from graffiti, beer, and living with animals, to cannibalism!
+Formerly known as the Museum of Man, the museum was renamed to the Museum of Us.

-Somehow we missed this next thing to do in Balboa Park but one of our local friends told about it afterward and said it was a must!
-Feel like a giant when admiring the miniature world at the Model Railroad Museum.
+Somehow we missed this next thing to do in Balboa Park on our visit but one of our local friends told about it afterward and said it was a must!
+Feel like a giant when admiring the miniature world at the San Diego Model Railroad Museum.

-There are various model trains on display along with their small scale world.
+There are various model trains on display along with their small-scale world, a whole 27,000 square feet of it.
 The displays feature train lines that run through San Diego to trains that run through the Sierra Nevada mountains.

 There is also always a rotating featured exhibition, during our visit it was a steam engine.